• Skip to primary navigation

 • Drain the jackfruit and rinse under water to remove the salt.
 Cut the jackfruit pieces along the core.
 The fruit part will shred easily between your fingers.
 Shred and set this aside.
 Thinly slice the core and then roughly chop and add to the pile with the shredded fruit.
 (See photos above for further instruction.)

-• Serve on gluten free tortillas with your favorite taco toppings.
+• Serve on chickpea flour tortillas with your favorite taco toppings.
 I like serving this jackfruit filling with mango salsa, shredded cabbage, cilantro, and brown rice..
 Enjoy!

 Notes